section-engineering-education/engineering-education/content/articles/using-machine-learning-to-translate-brain-signals-to-text/index.md

 ### Neural representation of handwriting

-To visualize the neural activities recorded during the attempted writing from the patient's brain, two machine learning techniques were used:
+To visualize the neural activities recorded during the attempted writing from the patient's brain, two machine learning techniques were used.
+These techniques are essential as neural signals tend to be too complex with a lot of dimensions.
+These signals also contain unnecesary background noise which we may not require in our task.
+These two techniques are used to visualize and reduce the complex dimensions of the signal enabling us achieve only the required ones.

 1. Principal Component Analysis (PCA) is one of the methods for dimensionality reduction.
 It takes your data and extracts the components that have the highest amount of variance.
 The goal of PCA in this experiment was to extract the top three neural signals (components) associated with handwriting.
 It also eliminated things such as background noise or things that might not be relevant to our task.